 Examples of fraud during the World Cup

-Fraudsters have historically capitalised on the build up to the World Cup by installing skimming devices in merchant terminal machines or ATMs close to venues showing matches.
+Fraudsters have historically capitalised on the build up to the World Cup by installing skimming devices in merchant terminal machines close to venues showing matches.

-By putting your card into a cash machine, fraudsters gain access to your bank information and may charge your account at any time.
-It is important to review your personal bank transactions, even after the event, to identify any unusual items which may be indicators of a fraudster attempting to access and steal your funds.
+By putting your card into a cash machine, fraudsters can gain access to your bank information.
+It is important to review your personal bank transactions, even after the event, to identify any unusual items.
+They may be indicators of a fraudster attempting to access and steal your funds.

 The possibility of purchasing forged world cup tickets may be an obvious scam.
 However, with the increased use of social media, fraudsters employ less overt ‘social engineering’ tactics through online promotional campaigns to advertise fake giveaways, competitions or raffle draws for tickets or package holidays which do not exist.

 If it’s too good to be true – it usually is.